Nikola founder Trevor Milton steps down as chairman in battle with short seller - KVIA

 Nikola founder Trevor Milton steps down as chairman in battle with short seller

-Nikola founder Trevor Milton has stepped down as executive chairman after a short seller accused the hydrogen and electric truck startup of misleading investors and overstating the value of a business deal.
+Nikola founder Trevor Milton has stepped down as executive chairman after a short seller accused Milton and the hydrogen and electric truck startup of misleading investors and overstating the value of a business deal.

 Milton has also resigned from the company’s board, Nikola said in a statement on Sunday.
 The company has previously denied the allegations and threatened legal action against the research company that made them.

-Stephen Girsky, a former vice chairman of General Motors and current board member at Nikola, will take over as chairman with immediate effect.
+Stephen Girsky, a former vice chairman of General Motors and current board member at Nikola, will take over as chairman, effective immediately.

 “The focus should be on the company and its world-changing mission, not me.
 I intend to defend myself against false accusations leveled against me by outside detractors,” Milton said in a statement posted on Twitter.